Our team of

 To register a domestic corporation or a subsidiary corporation, the Revised Corporation Code (RCC) requires at least two incorporators who shall act as directors and exercise corporate powers, conduct all business, and control all properties of the corporation in the Philippines.

-During the company incorporation process, it is beneficial for the company to have at least one resident director who will be able to conveniently sign and submit documents to the various government agencies involved in the registration process.
+During the company incorporation process of corporations with foreign ownership, it is beneficial for their company to have at least one resident director who will be able to conveniently sign and submit documents to the various government agencies involved in the registration process.
 When possible and if given authority by the other members of the board, the resident director will be able to sign documentary requirements for registration, thus eliminating the added requirement of authentication of documents executed abroad.

 Roles and Responsibilities of a Nominee Director